MRCIEU/godmc-api/README.md

 This is an API which is used to pull down results from the GoDMC meta analysis of genetic influences on DNA methylation levels.

-Most methods are using `get` - you put in a specific query and the result is returned
+Most methods are using `get` - you put in a specific query and the result is returned.

 There are also more complex queries that can be obtained using `post`.
-Here a json file needs to be built that describes the query
+Here a json file needs to be built that describes the query.

-All results are json format
+All results are json format.
+At the bottom of this page we describe how you can use R to access the API.

 ---